Koszul complexes and relative homological algebra of functors over posets: Relative homological algebra

 \section{Relative homological algebra}

-In this section we recall a setup for relative homological algebra in an abelian category $\mathcal M$~\cite{Hochschild1956}.
+In this section we recall a setup for relative homological algebra in an abelian category $\mathcal M$.
+This subject, initiated by Hochschild \cite{Hochschild1956}, has been extensively developed in the context of the representation theory of finite dimensional algebras (see for example~\cite{ARS1995, auslander1993relative}).
+The explicit and self-contained treatment we provide here has the advantage of not assuming familiarity of the reader with such theory.
 We fix a collection $\mathcal{P}$ of objects in $\mathcal M$.
 What follows are fundamental notions of homological algebra relative to $\mathcal{P}$.